haziqj/iprior/README.md

 >**[v0.5](https://github.com/haziqjamil/iprior/releases/tag/v0.5) NEW: Speed bumps and plotting feature**

->**WARNING: The I-prior package is currently not optimised for large datasets yet.
-You might encounter debilitating slowness for `n>5000`.
-This is mainly due to the matrix multiplication and data storing process when the EM initialises.
-See issue [#20](https://github.com/haziqjamil/iprior/issues/20).**

-> *For installation instructions and a basic functionality tutorial, read on below.
-Have a look at the [wiki](https://github.com/haziqjamil/iprior/wiki/) for further guidance on topics such as the full list of modelling options, modelling interaction effects, using the predicted log-likelihood feature, and the `update()` function.*

-Based on manuscript entitled "Objective Bayes regression using I-priors" by Wicher Bergsma [2016, unpublished].
-This package performs linear regression modelling like `lm`.
-It is formula based, but also takes vectors and matrices.
-It enjoys all the methods of `lm` like `summary`, `coef`, `predict`, and so on.
+Based on the manuscript entitled "Objective Bayes regression using I-priors" by Wicher Bergsma [2016, unpublished].
+In a linear regression setting, priors can be assigned to the regression function using a vector space framework, and the posterior estimate of the regression function obtained.
+An I-prior is an uninformative class of such priors based on the principle of maximum entropy.

+This package performs linear regression modelling using I-priors in R. It is intuitively designed to be similar to `lm`, with both formula and non-formula based input.
+The parameters of an I-prior model are the scale parameters (`lambda`) and the standard deviation of errors (`sigma`), with the main interest being prediction.

 Currently, either a single scale parameter or several individual scale parameters for each covariate is supported.
 This is done by calling the `iprior()` function with option `one.lam=T` and `one.lam=F` (default) respectively.
 Future updates will hopefully see finer control of the scale parameter for each predictor.
 A full list of options can be found in the [wiki](https://github.com/haziqjamil/iprior/wiki/List-of-options).